openvocab/loomio-api-proposal/README.md

 Developers represent the same or similar data in their apps in different ways.
 Developers call these representations [models](http://en.wikipedia.org/wiki/Data_model).

-For example, user account details are stored in a model known as a [User](https://github.com/loomio/loomio/blob/master/app%2Fserializers%2Fuser_serializer.rb) in Loomio, but in DemocracyOS the same concept is known as a [Citizen](https://github.com/DemocracyOS/app/blob/development/lib/models/citizen.js).
-These models have similar properties that the developers have specified with slightly different terminology.
+For example, user account details are stored in a model known as a [User](https://github.com/loomio/loomio/blob/master/app%2Fserializers%2Fuser_serializer.rb) in Loomio, but [Citizen](https://github.com/DemocracyOS/app/blob/development/lib/models/citizen.js) in DemocracyOS.
+The developer teams have specified these models with slightly different terminology.
 In DemocracyOS a ```Citizen``` includes the following properties:

 ```
 firstName: